 Testing the radiator cap is another very important maintenance item that when overlooked can cause dangerously low pressure within the cooling system that will result in overheating.
 Radiator caps can be tested for the recommended pressure at a local radiator shop or you can purchase a tester at a local auto parts store or on the Internet.
 Radiator caps should be replaced from time to time due to the extreme temperatures and harsh chemicals that make up their environment.
 When replacing the radiator cap, double check to make sure the pressure rating is correct for the engine.

-Gallery not found.
-Please check your settings.Over time, all of the fluids in a motor-home engine’s cooling system reach the end of their life and will need to be flushed out and replaced to ensure maximum cooling efficiency.
+If you're seeing this, it's because the gallery type you selected has not provided a template of it's own.Over time, all of the fluids in a motor-home engine’s cooling system reach the end of their life and will need to be flushed out and replaced to ensure maximum cooling efficiency.
 During the flushing process, excess scale, rust and other foreign particles will be removed from the radiator, water pump and the engine cavities.
 Time schedules on this necessary servicing will vary greatly so be sure to consult the owner’s manual for specific needs.

 During the flushing process, have the upper and lower radiator hoses checked.
 Rotted, worn, collapsed or swollen hoses are the culprits of frequent cooling system problems, especially as the coach begins to age.

 In the 1970s and ’80s, motorhome antifreeze was primarily comprised of a green colored ethylene glycol.
 Today, modern coolants are made up of different substances that come in various colored liquids and cannot be mixed together.
 Again, consult the owner’s manual to ensure proper selection and use of the coolant for your specific motorhome engine.